 The playbook for how to build a brand your consumers will love

-With Beloved Brands, you will learn how to think strategically, define your brand with a positioning statement and a brand idea, write a brand plan everyone can follow, inspire smart and creative marketing execution and analyze the performance of your brand.
+Beloved Brands is the marketing book that will help you will learn how to think strategically, define your brand with a positioning statement and a brand idea, write a brand plan everyone can follow, inspire smart and creative marketing execution and analyze the performance of your brand.

 - How to think strategically